ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 CONTAINERIZATION

- e most common way of explaining the role of containers in the DevOps context is to consider where the name originated: from shipping contain - ers.
+ The most common way of explaining the role of containers in the DevOps context is to consider where the name originated: from shipping contain - ers.
 Prior to the standardization of shipping containers, if you wanted

 to transport goods across the ocean, you would package your cargo in

 a variety of forms ranging from placing it on pallets, storing it in boxes or barrels, or simply wrapping it in cloth.
-Loading and unloading goods that arrived packaged in all these different ways was inefficient and error- prone, mainly because there s no single kind of crane or wheelbarrow that could effectively move all of the cargo.
+Loading and unloading goods that arrived packaged in all these different ways was inefficient and error- prone, mainly because There'sno single kind of crane or wheelbarrow that could effectively move all of the cargo.

 Compare that haphazard approach to deploying a standardized ship - ping container where the boat and port operator can work with a single form factor, using standardized equipment and shippers and a single, flexible form of packaging for all of their goods.
 Historically, the usage of standardized shipping containers unlocked a paradigm shift that reduced costs of global shipping by orders of magnitude.
 Packaging software in a standardized container that can be run on any system in the same way pro - vides an analogous advancement in capability and efficiency.

- e most common way you'll interact with containers is through a soft - ware system called Docker.
+ The most common way you'll interact with containers is through a soft - ware system called Docker.
 Docker provides a declarative programming language that lets you describe, in a file called Dockerfile, how you want the system set up i.e., what programs need to be installed, what files go where, what dependencies need to exist. en you build that file into a container image which provides a representation of the entire file system specified

 by your Dockerfile. at image can then be moved to and run on any other machine with a Docker-compatible container runtime, with the guarantee